bv2/DataAnalysis4LifeSciencesHD/README.md

 ## Course agenda
-The course consists of 14 days, where each day covers parts of the book Data Analysis for Life Science, accompanied by YouTube lectures of the authors and exercises to be solved.
+The course consists of 13 days plus a personal data analysis project, where each day covers parts of the book *Data Analysis for Life Science*, accompanied by YouTube lectures of the authors and exercises to be solved.
 Please click on the respective day to go to the material relevant for each day.

 * [Day 1 (18/05)](material/day1/) :  Getting started with R and GitHub and basic data wrangling
 * [Day 2 (19/05)](material/day2/) : Probability theory I: Random variables, central limit theorem and t-tests